Connect with others who understand.

 Waxy Flexibility

-Waxy flexibility describes how a person’s limb stays in place after being moved, as if the muscles offer light resistance and then slowly release.
+Waxy flexibility describes how a person’s arm or leg stays in place after being moved, as if the muscles offer light resistance and then slowly release.
 The motion is similar to bending warm wax.

 Mannerism